Jesson Ramil Cid

 Decathlete Jesson Cid joins the Adopt an Olympian Program.

 Aug 6, 2014

-For the next two months, Jesson Cid’s target is to improve his upper body strength so he could better his personal record of 7,069 to the 7,300-7,500 range.
-Jesson Cid will participate at the Incheon Asian Games from September 19 to October 4.
-While he is currently up with the top five Decathletes in Asia.
+Jesson Cid’s target for the next two months is to improve his upper body strength to better his personal record of 7,069 to the 7,300-7,500 range.
+Jesson Cid will participate in the Incheon Asian Games from September 19 to October 4.
+At the same time, he is currently up with the top five Decathletes in Asia.

-While Cid would be funded by Wong Chu King Foundation.
-And around 160,000 pesos a month would be invested into him leading up to the 2016 Rio Olympics.
+While Cid would be funded by Wong Chu King Foundation and around 160,000 pesos, he would invest a month into leading up to the 2016 Rio Olympics.

 Backing from the private sector

 “The PSC [Philippine Sports Commission] and Patafa are doing great in supporting the athletes but they can’t rely much more on the tax money.
 That’s why we need the help of private sectors to finance our elite athletes,” said Lafferty.